jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/04-LoadImages.md

 ### LOAD AND DISPLAY THE IMAGE

 With everything ready, let's see it!
-First, let's create a variable with the filename at the top – this ways it's easier to change later:
+First, let's create a variable with the filename at the top (this ways it's easier to change later):

 ```python
 filename = 'Images/EyeAndDoor-Kalamazoostarship-NoPupil.bmp'